 5. Remain Proactive

 Avoid waiting for the customers to address their concerns regarding the products or service.
-Instead, it’s important to take a proactive approach by sending a survey to gauge whether the customers are satisfied with the product, delivery performance, and customer service.
+Instead, to take a proactive approach by sending a survey.
+This will help gauge whether the customers are satisfied with the product, delivery performance, and customer service.
 Keep an open dialogue with them using digital communication channels to ensure effective customer service.

 By responding to the disgruntled customers in a sensible and non-reactive manner, the customer service personnel can turn them into happy and loyal customers.
 Customer service is an important tool to develop brand loyalty.
 Companies that focus on improving customer relationship will be able to survive and thrive in the cut throat competitive landscape of the market.